Smudge202/smudge202.github.io/_posts/2016-07-29-clean-space-worst-enemy.md

 With that in mind, let's take a look at the requirements, features, and game content we can derive from that _simple_ unique constraint.

-_The following sections use [cucumber](https://cucumber.io/)/[gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin)/[specflow](http://www.specflow.org/) syntax which is a great way to communicate between product owners and development teams_.
+_The following sections use [cucumber](https://cucumber.io/)/[gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin)/[specflow](http://www.specflow.org/) syntax which is a great way to communicate between product owners and development teams, whilst providing [living documentation](https://en.wikipedia.org/wiki/Living_document)_.

 #### Golden Path